ttaubert/octoblog/source/_posts/2015-05-17-osgp-oma-digest.markdown

 }
 {% endcodeblock %}

-The current block byte is added to the state byte to the right of the current position in the internal state.
+The current block byte `b` is added to the state byte to the right of the current position in the internal state.
 If the key bit is one then the negation of adding the position `j` to the state byte `state[j]` will be rotated one bit to the *left* and *added* to the previous sum, if the key bit is zero the negation of `state[j] + j` will be rotated one bit to the *right* and *subtracted* from the previous sum.
 All additions and subtractions are performed on 1-byte unsigned integers and are expected to properly wrap around when over or underflowing.

 In Rust-inspired pseudocode, the full OMA digest implementation: